2023 Board of Directors Nomination Process

 Marvin has been a Director of a number of organizations, including the BC Epilepsy Society, Greenpeace Canada, the West Coast Environmental Law Association, Cambie Surgery Centre, the Justice Institute of British Columbia Foundation, the BC International Commercial Arbitration Centre, the Arbutus Club, the Vancouver 2010 Bid Corporation, and was a 2010 Olympic Ambassador.

-With respect to sports generally, Marvin has been a Board member of the BC Sports Hall of Fame and Museum for the past 15 years, and has chaired approximately 12 of the Board’s annual Gala Award Dinners.
-In addition, he has had the opportunity to observe tennis at very high levels attending each of the four majors on a number of occasions, and has been a regular attendee at the professional tournament in Indian Wells, California for several years.
+With respect to sports generally, Marvin has been a Board member of the BC Sports Hall of Fame and Museum for the past 15 years and has chaired approximately 12 of the Board’s annual Gala Award Dinners.
+In addition, he has had the opportunity to observe tennis at very high levels attending each of the four majors on a number of occasions and has been a regular attendee at the professional tournament in Indian Wells, California for several years.

-Marvin developed a passion for sports from a very young age, and was the first stick boy for the very first Vancouver Canucks hockey team; he has played soccer, fastpitch softball, and tennis competitively and was a ranked slalom and downhill skier as a junior.
+Marvin developed a passion for sports from a very young age and was the first stick boy for the very first Vancouver Canucks hockey team; he has played soccer, fastpitch softball, and tennis competitively and was a ranked slalom and downhill skier as a junior.
 With respect to tennis, he has competed in “low level” tournaments within the province over the past many years, and to this day, continues to play approximately four times a week.

-Mark J Braidwood | Past President
+Rick Hastings | Past President

 Tennis Canada BC Representatives